eyarazar/B2R2/README.md

 # Citation

 If you refer to the method or the paper, please cite them as:
-'
-E. Azar, S. Mulleti and Y. C. Eldar, "Residual Recovery Algorithm for Modulo Sampling," ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore, 2022.
+`E. Azar, S. Mulleti and Y. C. Eldar, "Residual Recovery Algorithm for Modulo Sampling," ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore, 2022.`
-'